 Tours & More

 One of the best ways to learn about western North Carolina blooms is to take a botanical tour with Bigelow’s Botanical Excursions.
 Adam Bigelow will teach you the history, stories, and more about the beautiful blooms that call our region home on his signature wildflower walks.
 Another fun way to get out and explore is to take a photo scavenger hunt of the flowers and plants spotted along the trail.
 If you’re ready to learn even more, check out the North Carolina Arboretum located in Asheville or head to Biltmore for a day trip to witness some of the best kept gardens in the country.

 Other great hiking trails include Waterrock Knob (part of the mountains-to-sea trail,) Richland Balsam loop trail, Black Balsam Knob and Bear Pen Gap.
 Check out our full list of trails here for even more options.
 In the spring, on many of the trails, you can expect to find flowers and more!
 Head to our charming towns and enjoy locally sourced fare, shopping, our delicious Ale Trail, and so much more.
-With many of our events coming back this year, make sure to check out our calendar for upcoming COVID safe happenings in Jackson County.
+Check out our full list of festivals and events to enjoy this spring, including weekly Farmers Markets, the Jackson Arts Market, and award-winning arts and crafts festivals.
 Ready for your wildflower adventure?
 Check out our lodging page to find the perfect stay for your getaway.